 |Courtney Gutierrez-Clinical Director|

-Courtney has been working in the field of education and ABA for thirteen years.
-She has been at APL since the fall of 2010, when she started as the K/1 head teacher.
-Since then she transitioned into a coordinator role assisting Ali with managing clinical and educational support services.
-2016-2017 will be her first year as Clinical Director of the ROOTS Clinic here at APL.
-In her spare time, Courtney enjoys reading, writing, and spending time with her husband and five-year-old son.
+Courtney has been working in the field of education and ABA for fourteen years.
+She has been at APL since the fall of 2010, when she started as the K/1 Head Teacher.
+She has since transitioned into a coordinator role, assisting Ali with managing clinical and educational support services.
+2017-2018 will be her second year as Clinical Director of the ROOTS Clinic at APL.
+In her spare time, Courtney enjoys reading, writing, and spending time with her husband and six-year-old son.

 |Erin Callaghan-Assistant Head of School for Lower School|